nikolassv/bartib/README.md

 bartib list    # list all activities grouped by day bartib list --no_grouping    # list all activities but do not group them by day

-bartib list --today    # list todays activites bartib list --yesterday    # list yesterdays activities bartib list --from 2021-09-01 --to 2021-09-05    # list activities in a given time range bartib list --date 2021-09-03    # list activities on a given day bartib list --project "The most exciting project"    # list activities for a given project
+bartib list --today    # list todays' activites bartib list --yesterday    # list yesterdays' activities bartib list --from 2021-09-01 --to 2021-09-05    # list activities in a given time range bartib list --date 2021-09-03    # list activities on a given day bartib list --project "The most exciting project"    # list activities for a given project